nmxmxh/master-ovasabi/docs/services/README.md

 5. **Dependency Injection & Provider Pattern**

-   - All services are registered and resolved via a central Provider using a DI container (`internal/service/provider.go`).
+   - Modular, concurrent service registration ensures each service is only registered once and is tracked in the Nexus orchestrator for orchestration and introspection.
-   - Modular registration ensures each service is only registered once.
+   - The Provider manages all dependencies and now includes a patternStore for pattern orchestration registration in Nexus.
-   - Health and metrics are managed centrally and exposed for observability.
+   - Robust error handling ensures all registration and orchestration steps are logged and managed.

 6. **Babel & Location-Based Pricing**
    - The Babel service provides i18n and dynamic, location-based pricing rules.